puppetlabs/bolt/3-running-commands/README.md

 bolt command run "gps | select ProcessName" --nodes $WINNODE
 ```

 The above example accesses a single node.
-You can also provide a command separated list of nodes like so:
+You can also provide a comma-separated list of nodes like so:

 ```
 bolt command run <command> --nodes winrm://<node>,winrm://<node> --user <user> --password <password>